Administrative services and facilities managers coordinate support services for businesses and organizations.

 - May work overtime to meet deadlines.

-The Wage section tells you how much money most workers in an occupation earn at the state level.
+The Wage section gives you a sense of how much money workers earn in an occupation.
 Annual wage data appear for most occupations.
-The annual wage is based on working full time, 12 months of the year.
+The annual amount is based on working full time for 12 months.

 For more information see the Wages topic.